Eleven wedding traditions explained.

 8 Why does the cake traditionally have tiers?

-Another fertility link here I’m afraid.
+Another wedding tradition with a fertility link here I’m afraid.

 See no 6 above.
 In Medieval times, guests would pile cakes into a pyramid shape for the bride and groom to kiss over.
 It was thought that the height of the pyramid was linked to the fertility of the newlywed couple and the higher the tiers, the more children they would produce (very important in days of high infant mortality).